-There are no standards for Reiki practice or education, and it is up to the students to identify a qualified Reiki teacher.
+There are suggested standards for Reiki practice or education but none able to be regulated by law in New Zealand so it is up to the students to identify their own qualified Reiki Teacher

 - Competence: Make sure the teacher practices daily hands-on self-treatment and examine her training (it should take years) and lineage.

 - Presence: Look for someone who is even-tempered, professional, articulate, and non-judgmental.